 Beans we are all over them…

-Lets face it, us Londoners are really getting passionate about those coffee beans.
+Let’s face it, us Londoners are really getting passionate about those coffee beans.
 With this high demand, a lot of coffee establishments have been popping up all over the place.
-Let us guide you through this confusing and exciting time with a our top coffee places in London.
+Let us guide you through this confusing and exciting time with our top coffee places in London.

 Location: Kings Cross (originally Exmouth Market)

-Originally at Exmouth Market these guys have now got a big place in the new urbanisation area near Kings Cross station.
+Originally at Exmouth Market these guys now have a big place in the new urbanised area near Kings Cross station.
 No matter what time it is this place is always buzzing.
 It’s a big industrial building, which used to be a Victorian grain store.
 High ceilings, chunky wooden furniture and a big coffee bar makes for a great atmosphere, the food is delicious too.
 They even roast their own beans onsite for all those well made coffees with some A1 latte art.